Standard load balancer diagnostics with metrics, alerts, and resource health

-Azure Standard Load Balancer exposes the following diagnostic capabilities:
+Azure Load Balancer exposes the following diagnostic capabilities:

 Multi-dimensional metrics and alerts: Provides multi-dimensional diagnostic capabilities through Azure Monitor for standard load balancer configurations.
 You can monitor, manage, and troubleshoot your standard load balancer resources.

 Resource health: The Resource Health status of your load balancer is available in the Resource health page under Monitor.
 This automatic check informs you of the current availability of your load balancer resource.

 Azure Load Balancer provides multi-dimensional metrics via the Azure Metrics in the Azure portal, and it helps you get real-time diagnostic insights into your load balancer resources.

-The various Standard Load Balancer configurations provide the following metrics:
+The various load balancer configurations provide the following metrics:

 |Metric||Resource type||Description||Recommended aggregation|